pas-trop-de-zele/Scraper/progress.md

 07/07/20
 Got to checkout site and filling out forms, need to find out how to select options from a dropdown

+07/08/20
+Add waiting for method to be clickable for a few items instead of pausing for some seconds => Need to work on how to find text within the cart items count in order to verify that item was added to cart